-Sign colors shall coordinate with the building façade to which the sign is attached, A Deleted: and shall be compatible with the property's use combination of soft/neutral shades and dark/rich shades will best reflect the historical time Deleted: are encouraged in order to Deleted: are encou
+Sign colors shall coordinate with the building façade to which the sign is attached.
+A combination of soft/neutral shades and dark/rich shades will best reflect the historical time period.
+No more than two colors shall be used for the sign letters.